thunder-app/thunder/README.md

 ## Features

 Thunder is currently undergoing **active development**, and it is possible that not all features have been fully implemented at this stage.
-This repository is also currently main

 Due to this, significant breaking changes may occur between versions.
 The next section summarizes the features that are currently implemented.